Professional Practices

 7. Awareness and Training Programs

-8. Business Continuity Plan Exercise, Assessment, and Maintenance
+8. Business Continuity Plan Exercise/Test, Assessment, and Maintenance

-• Establish an exercise, assessment and maintenance program to maintain a state of readiness.
+• Establish a business continuity plan exercise/test, assessment and maintenance program to maintain a state of readiness of the entity.

 9. Crisis Communications

-• Provide a framework for developing a crisis communications plan.
+• Create and maintain a crisis communications plan.

 • Ensure that the crisis communications plan will provide for timely, effective communication with internal and external parties.

-• Establish policies and procedures to coordinate incident response activities with public entities.
+• Establish policies and procedures to coordinate response activities with applicable public entities and private resources in accordance with Professional Practice Five: Incident Preparedness and Response.